 Undergraduate · Peking University · DAIR Lab

-I am a junior undergraduate at Peking University, College of Engineering (COE), advised by Prof. Bin Cui and Asst.
-Prof. Xupeng Miao at the PKU-DAIR Lab.
+I am an undergraduate (Class of 2027) at Peking University, College of Engineering (COE), advised by Prof. Bin Cui at the PKU-DAIR Lab.

 I work on using AI to build AI: developing systems in which AI accelerates, automates, and extends the very process by which AI is created and deployed.